 Optic neuritis, papilledema and cerebral blindness are infrequent at standard cisplatin doses; they usually recover after cisplatin discontinuation.
 Blurred vision and altered colour perception have occurred at higher cisplatin doses or at greater dose frequencies than recommended.

-Ototoxicity usually results in impairment of acuity in the high frequency range, but may affect the normal hearing range in 6% of cases.
-Ototoxicity is cumulative, dose-related and generally irreversible.
+Ototoxicity usually results in hearing loss in the high frequency range, but at late stages may affect the normal hearing range.
+Hearing loss can be unilateral or bilateral.
+Ototoxicity is cumulative and dose-related; it is unclear if the ototoxicity is reversible.
 Ototoxicity appears to be related to peak levels of cisplatin, as significant hearing loss has been reported with single high doses.
 Cranial irradiation may lower the cumulative dose at which cisplatin will cause hearing loss.
 Vestibular ototoxicity is rare, but the risk may increase with cumulative dosage.

 Refer to protocol by which patient is being treated.